drdaemos/xc5-docs/en/architecture/layers/domain.md

 ---
+lang: en
 layout: article_with_sidebar
-title: Design guidelines
+title: Domain layer
-categories: [home]
+categories: [architecture]
-order: 4
+order: 10
-icon: paint brush
+icon: book
-description: Learn design patterns which are agreed-upon conventions for creating UI features and interactions.
+description: The Architecture Guide provides a relatively high-level introduction and view of the X-Cart product.
 ---

-The Design guidelines provides a relatively high-level introduction and view of the X-Cart  product.
+The Architecture Guide provides a relatively high-level introduction and view of the X-Cart  product.

 The X-Cart  platform and components are explained from the perspective of several audiences: merchants, web store developers (frontend developers), extension developers, system admins, installers, and integrators.